The Horners promote excellence in the plastics industry through the five annual awards presented below:

 Both IOM3 and the Worshipful Company of Horners play important roles in the field of education, and this award was set up to encourage plastics design innovation and best practice in our future product designers.

-The British Plastics Federation (BPF) and the Worshipful Company of Horners are pleased to announce that Thomas Coyne of IPL Plastics has won the 2021 Polymer Industries Apprentice of the Year Award.
+The British Plastics Federation (BPF) and the Worshipful Company of Horners are pleased to announce that Kaelan Hurrell of Berry has won the 2022 Polymer Industries Apprentice of the Year Award.

 Chairman of Apprentice Award Committee, Ian Paterson (of The Worshipful Company of the Horners) states:

-Tom was the standout candidate in this year’s contest and a well-deserved winner.
-His initiative, engagement and technical skills were very apparent.
-I congratulate him on his significant achievement.
+“Kaelan is an excellent candidate and a well-deserved winner.
+His ambition, interpersonal and technical skills were very apparent.
+I congratulate him on his significant achievements.”

 The Polymer Industries Apprentice of the Year Award shines a spotlight on the outstanding commitment and achievements of apprentices within the polymer industry.
-The BPF, in conjunction with The Worshipful Company of the Horners, will re-open this competition in September as it begins its search for the 2022 winner.
+The BPF, in conjunction with The Worshipful Company of the Horners, will re-open this competition in the near future as it begins its search for the 2023 winner.

 About the Polymer Apprentice of the Year